Explained: What Is a Satellite and How Does It Work?

 Navigation

-Many times, people travel to foreign countries for holidays, business, or just to have fun.
+People often travel to foreign countries for holidays, business, or fun.

-Whatever the case, the problem comes in when you leave your hotel in the morning but fail to locate it in the evening.
-“What can you do if you find yourself in that situation”
+Whatever the case, the problem occurs when you leave your hotel in the morning but fail to locate it in the evening.
+“What can you do if you find yourself in that situation?”

 Famously known as GPS, navigational satellites communicate through signals sent between them to determine a specific location.